 The Foundation is subject to federal excise taxes imposed on private Foundations at 2%, or at 1% if certain conditions are met.
 The excise tax is imposed on net investment income, as defined under federal law, which includes interest, dividends, and net realized gains on the sale of investments.
-The Foundation provided for excise taxes at the 2% excise tax rate for the years ended December 31, 2014 and 2013.
-The current portion of excise tax expense was \$24 and \$16 for the years ended December 31, 2014 and 2013, respectively.
+The Foundation provided for excise taxes at the 1% and 2% excise tax rate for the years ended December 31, 2015 and 2014, respectively.
+The current portion of excise tax expense was \$802 and \$24 for the years ended December 31, 2015 and 2014, respectively.
+2014, respectively.